TheScottMoore/TheScottMoore.github.io/algorithms.md

 ## Screenshots

-Successfully compiles and executes using hash indexing and binary search range query The hash index returns 5 dogs that match and the binary search returns 4 dogs that match fit range
+Successfully compiles and executes using hash indexing and binary search range query.
+The hash index returns 5 dogs that match and the binary search returns 4 dogs that match fit range
 <img width="481" height="229" alt="image" src="https://github.com/user-attachments/assets/a7e35d79-a292-478e-951d-fc423044311c" />